Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 A wound appears out of nowhere on the creature you are bound to and they are filled with a terrifying sense that they are being chased, causing them to leave a trail of blood behind them as they flee.
 Choose one:

 - Gain the benefit of the Dash minor action twice.
 Until the start of your next turn, you cannot willingly move away from your dual if you know where they are.
-- Make a Presence attack against the creature you are bound to.
+- Make a special attack against Presence against the creature you are bound to.
 If you hit, apply frightened and 3 stacks of bleeding.

 ### Reflection: Seance